elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_tooling.md

 ## Git and GitHub

-Now that all of our tests are passing and that our application is in a good working condition, let's go ahead and commit what we have so far and push it to GitHub.
+Now that all of our tests are passing and our application is in a good working condition, let's go ahead and commit what we have so far and push it to GitHub.

 We won't cover version control in detail in this book, and you're welcome to skip the parts with `git` commands if you'd like.
 But it's a good idea to keep a history of your project so you can always recover from mistakes.
-And we'd also like to deploy our application to Heroku.
+This will also help when it comes time to deploy our application to Heroku.

 From inside the `platform` folder, we can run the following commands to commit what we have so far to git: